Statscamp/PcAux/README.md

 ## Installation

-The `PcAux` package can be installed from GitHub using any of the following
+The `PcAux` package can be installed from GitHub using one of the following
 methods:

 [pak](https://pak.r-lib.org/index.html)